Praise for Day of Trouble

 The ability to create a ‘villain’ or antagonist who is both pitiful and pitiable is a gift.
 Too often the ‘heavy’ is a two-dimensional character (or caricature) but there was genuine pathos here.

 ---A participant in a women’s reading group in Wilmington, OH

-I loved getting to know Ruthalice Michels and the campus of Emerick College in Cast Me Not Away.
+I loved getting to know Ruthalice Michels and the campus of Emerick College in I Was a Stranger.
 And, because Patricia’s descriptions are so complete and vivid, I could not wait to follow Ruthalice’s further adventures while solving the mystery in Day of Trouble.
 I was not disappointed!

 ---Kathryn Palmer, potter and writer.